michalpom/git_course/readme.md

 * recommended workflow in teamwork

-Changes in html was only done to use different GIT functions.
+Changes in html were only done to use different GIT functions.